X-kimna/Let_us_dance_together/readme.md

 ## Visualization

 we provide `generate_dance_from_music.py` in `./v2` for you to generate a video that contains music and dance, for more vivid results, you can also get the  `.bvh` file.

+The `.bvh` file is used to drive the rigged 3D model to move, we use a simple application **liveAnimation** to do this work, more details can be find :